microsoft/onnxruntime-extensions/README.md

 ## Add a new custom operator to onnxruntime-extensions

-Welcome to contribute the customop C++ implementation directly in this repository, which will widely benefit other users.
-Besides C++, if you want to quickly verify the ONNX model with some custom operators with Python language, PyOp will help with that
+You can contribute customop C++ implementations directly in this repository if they have general applicability to other users.
+In addition, if you want to quickly verify the ONNX model with Python, you can wrap the custom operator with PyOp.

 ```python
 import numpy